2016–17 Arsenal F.C. season: December

 Arsenal responded to the midweek League Cup defeat with a dominant 5–1 win at West Ham United.
 Mesut Özil opened the scoring before Alexis Sánchez scored two goals in eight minutes.
 Substitute Andy Carroll headed home to give the hosts hope but it was determined for three points to go Arsenal's favour as Alex Oxlade-Chamberlain struck a 25-yard strike before Sánchez completed his hat trick, sprinting through the West Ham defence and chipping in.
 Three days later was the Gunners' final Champions League group match against Basel in Switzerland.
 Arsenal, who started a few of the fringe players for this match, prevailed 4–1 with Lucas Pérez scoring a hat-trick as well as Alex Iwobi tapping in his first goal of the season.
 On 10 December Arsenal continued the Premier League campaign as they faced Stoke City at the Emirates.
 Charlie Adam's penalty gave the visitors a shock lead but Arsenal replied with Theo Walcott equalising before second half goals by Özil and Iwobi as the Gunners ultimately won 3–1.

 A run of 14 league matches unbeaten were responded bitterly by back-to-back away defeats just before Christmas.
 First Arsenal took on Everton at Goodison Park but lost 2–1.
 Despite the Gunners taking the lead through Alexis Sánchez's deflected free kick the hosts equalised before half-time through Séamus Coleman before Ashley Williams headed home a late winner.
 Phil Jagielka was then sent off as Arsenal pressed on to find an equaliser and had two shots cleared off the line.
 Everton held on to win and end Arsenal's unbeaten run in the Premier League.
-It got worse for them five days later as they lost against Manchester City at the Etihad.
+It got worse for them five days later as they lost against Manchester City at the City of Manchester Stadium.
 Theo Walcott scored early in the first half but City responded during the second.
 Leroy Sané netted the equaliser on 47 minutes before Raheem Sterling scored the winner from a tight angle.
 The match ended 2–1 to Manchester City inflicting a second consecutive league defeat on Arsenal.
 However Arsenal went on to win the next Premier League match against West Bromwich Albion at the Emirates.
 Olivier Giroud, who made his first league start of the season, scored the winner to revive Arsenal's title hopes.
 The Gunners' final match of the year ended in relieving victory.